 For crochet, you don’t necessarily need multiple hooks of the same size.
 Since you only work one stitch at a time, you can remove your hook at any time, secure your place so the work doesn’t get pulled out, and use the hook for something else.

 If you make a mistake in crochet, you don’t actually use the hook to fix it.
 You take the hook out of the piece and then pull the stitches out to the mistake.
-You then re-insert your hook where you’d like to start again and keep going.
+You then re-insert your hook where you want to start again and keep going.

 In knitting, on the other hand, you have to backtrack your work by transferring all the stitches back to the original needle.
 It is a bit more cumbersome but doable.